How do I convert followers on social media into actual customers?

 Are you happy about your amount of followers on social media, but in doubt if they are actually visiting your business?
-If you’re looking to turn those “likes” into paying customers, you’re not alone!
-In this article, we go over 3 ways to drive followers to your fysical location.
+If you’re looking to turn your “likes” into paying customers, you’re not alone!
+In this article, we’ll go over 3 ways to drive followers to your physical location.

 How do I convert followers on social media into paying customers?

 You might have a lot of followers on social media, but are they actually coming into your business?
 Turning your “likes” into paying customers is all about staying “top of mind.”
 That means being seen on a regular basis, and in this way building recognition and ultimately trust.
 So, how do you stay top-of-mind?